Skip to main content

 • Orchitis: inflammation of one or both of the testes, characterized by swelling and pain

-What Might Make You Ineligible for Advanced Catheters Through Medicare Coverage?
+What Might Make You Ineligible for Advanced Catheter Coverage Through Medicare?

-In order to qualify for advanced catheters through your Medicare plan, you need to have been practicing sterile use during the times your doctor’s office documented your urinary tract infections.
-Keep in mind, that means you must be using one sterile straight catheter (A4351) and one sterile lubrication packet each time you self-catheterize.
+In order to qualify for advanced catheters through your Medicare plan, you must have been practicing sterile use during the times your doctor’s office documented your urinary tract infections.
+Remember to use one sterile straight catheter (A4351) and one sterile lubrication packet each time you self-catheterize.

 The following practices may make you ineligible for advanced catheters through Medicare: